-We found some similarly cheap one-way flights to and from other destinations, such as Berlin to Havana, Cuba on Eurowings, Brussels to Punta Cana, and the Dominican Republic on Thomas Cook.
+We found some similarly cheap one-way flights to and from other destinations, such as Berlin to Havana, Cuba on Eurowings, Brussels to Punta Cana, and to Curaçao on Condor

-We also found some pretty sweet deals on one-way flights from Manchester to Holguin, Cuba and London to Belize City, Belize, both with Thomas Cook.
+We also found some pretty sweet deals on one-way flights from Manchester to Havana, Cuba with Eurowings, and London to Bridgetown, Barbados, with TUI Airways.

 Cheapest one-way flights to the Middle East/South Asia

 Another balmy destination to consider and which is reasonably close-by is the Middle East/South Asia, which is very well served by a number of budget airlines.
 Carriers such as Norwegian, Pegasus and Wizz Air all cover destinations in the region.
-If you are looking for something a little further afield, Thomas Cook/Condor regularly offer bargain one-way fares to tropical paradises such as Goa and the Maldives.
+If you are looking for something a little further afield, Condor regularly offers bargain one-way fares to tropical paradises such as Goa and the Maldives.

 We also found super cheap one-way flights from Frankfurt to Male, the Maldives on Condor and Brussels to Dubai with Wizz.
 Have a play around with the origin and destination elements on Google Flights and see what you can find!